thunderrabbit/robnugen-journal-entries/2020/02/20funny-emails-from+to-louis-ck.md

     was in the past, and your shows are presumably in the future.

     I live South of Tokyo, Japan, so if that counts as South America, please add it to your list.
-Actually, just add it to your list and I look forward to laughing with you here.
+Actually, please just add it to your list and I look forward to laughing with you here.

       Thank you for being apparently real
       Rob